seyedmo30/Tips/design_pattern/resume.md

 tehran
 ### MS Charity Website

-+ Designed, implemented, and maintained a website using the Django framework.
++ Designed, developed, and maintained a full-featured website using the Django framework.
-+ Developed a user-friendly management panel to facilitate member management and financial aid administration.
++ Built a user-friendly admin panel to manage member information and financial aid operations efficiently.

-# Deep skills
+# Deep Expertise In

-+ golang
++ Golang

-+ Postgres -PL/pgSQL
++ PostgreSQL

-# Experience working with
+# Proficient With

 + Git
 + Django ( python )